kammitama5/kammitama5.github.io/_posts/2017-12-3-Sunday-December-3rd.md

 ## Some pics

 - We each made our boards.
-Here is my top side.
+Here is the bottom side.
 I'm so proud compared to last time; I definitely improved.
 Matt said my board was perfectly soldered, except I fogot to do one cap (haha)

 <img src="/images/pcb_blog/pcb8.png" width="400">

-- Here was a schematic
+- Here was a schematic we drew.
+I couldn't do the Fusion part because my machine is 32 bit, which isn't supported.
+  I was able to get a 32 bit Eagle CAD legacy (7.7) version, so I was able to draw this.

 <img src="/images/pcb_blog/schem.png" width="400">